adambocco/file_fantastic/README.md

 ## **uploadOnInput**
 **Type:** `Boolean`
 **Default:** `true`
-**Usage:** Make upload request automatically when file input change event triggered.
+**Usage:** Make upload request automatically when file input change event triggered or a file is copied (`copyFile` or cropper `saveCropper` with true as the 2nd argument).

 ## **previewable**
 **Type:** `Boolean`